 Why does alcohol cause mood swings?

-At first, alcohol can increase the levels of neurotransmitters like dopamine and serotonin, causing feelings of euphoria and freedom.
+At first, alcohol can increase the levels of neurotransmitters like dopamine and serotonin.
+This causes that initial “ahhhhhh” feeling you get when you start drinking.
+You can feel yourself relax and mellow out.

 But that’s only temporary.